Danutzz8/jqslider/README.md

 # jqslider

-Slider using JQuery only - no plugin - for OSF internship project
+Slider using JQuery only - no plugin - for OSF internship project.